yash547/demo/README.md

 ## Continuous Integration and Development

-The **Project Title** project is set up with continuous integration and development using GitHub Actions.
+The **Demo** project is set up with continuous integration and development using GitHub Actions.
 Whenever a commit is made to the master branch of the repository, the build is automatically triggered, and the project is tested.
 If the tests pass, the changes are automatically deployed to a staging environment for further testing.
 If the staging tests pass, the changes are automatically deployed to production.

 ## Collaboration

-The **Project Title** project is designed for team collaboration.
+The **Demo** project is designed for team collaboration.
 The project is set up with GitHub integration to enable seamless collaboration among team members.
 Team members can work on different branches of the repository, and changes can be reviewed and merged using pull requests.

 ## Support